jcs-instructor/mobtimer/CONTRIBUTING.md

    cp .env.EXAMPLE .env
    ```

-3. Examine values, especially REACT_APP_DEPLOYED_WEBSOCKET_URL.
-Set the value to the url you are using for deploying on the web (vs localhost).
-This is required to be set when you install the extension into your app.
-If you haven't deployed yet then set this when you do deploy.
+3. Examine values in .env, especially REACT_APP_DEPLOYED_WEBSOCKET_URL.
+Set the value to the url you are using for deploying on the web (e.g., ws://mobtimer-backend-pj2v.onrender.com).
+This is required to be set when you install the extension in vscode.
+If you haven't deployed yet, then set this when you do deploy.

 4. Repeat steps 2 and 3 for mobtimer-vscode

-5. Run compile and start tasks.
-In VS Code:
+5. Run "mobtimer all steps"

+  In VSCode:

   - Press CTRL + SHIFT + P to open the Command Palette
   - Search for "Tasks: Run Task"
-  - Run "mobtimer all tasks".
+  - Run "mobtimer all steps".
 Note: If compile errors and not obvious how to fix it
   sometimes re-running "mobtimer all tasks" or applicable steps for the component will work.